neumino/neumino.github.io/movies.md

-### The Whole Truth
+### Spider-Man: No Way Home
-*Released on 2021-12-02, vote average 6.6*
+*Released on 2021-12-15, vote average 8.5*

-When two siblings stumble on a strange hole in the wall of their grandparents’ house, horrifying incidents reveal sinister secrets about their family.
+Peter Parker is unmasked and no longer able to separate his normal life from the high-stakes of being a super-hero.
+When he asks for help from Doctor Strange the stakes become even more dangerous, forcing him to discover what it truly means to be Spider-Man.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/wNIY6wfkQxM?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/UV2ZWTSHjSs?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>